Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 It's 1976 all over again?

-The first thing that struck me was the use of overscan for a larger display but the brick-busting gameplay remains much the same.
+The first thing that struck me was the overscan for a larger display.
+The brick-busting gameplay remains much the same.
 Each screen has a different collection of blocks that must be cleared using your bat and ball and, with each hit, points are earned with a chance of spawning cash, power-ups and sometimes enemies.

-The mouse controls are great; precise and accurate just as you would hope.
-However, it isn't long until you realise that the physics is 'different' as the ball often doesn't react as expected.
+The mouse controls are great; precise and accurate as you would hope.
+However, it isn't long until you realise the physics is 'different' as the ball often doesn't react as expected.
 Manipulating strikes using the different parts of the bat doesn't work and might even force the ball to bounce in a different direction!
-That means it's tough trying to finish a level when only a few blocks remain!
-But, there's a power-up in the shop to help with that...
+That means it's tough finishing a level when only a few blocks remain! (there's a power-up in the shop to help with this)

-Yep, a shop pops up after each level to offer goodies like extra lives, a bigger bat, weaponry and more.
-Heck, it's even possible to install extra bats on the remaining three sides of your screen!
+Yep, a shop pops up after each level to offer goodies like extra lives, a bigger bat, weaponry, etc. It's possible to install extra bats on the remaining three sides of your screen!
 I like surprises like this plus that silly idea reminded me of the chaos I suffered in Wacko Software's Video Games I. Innovation like this keeps the player interested which is how I managed to clear several levels and defeated a couple of bosses!

 Check out my power-up pads on all 4-sides of the play area.
 It's mental!